 Now, imagine a 4D space across a fifth dimension where gravity can, too, be controlled.
 Cooper falls or is rather brought by future humans into this five-dimensional space because:

 1st: In a 5D space, he can traverse across time, and

 2nd: Since gravity, too, is a variable entity in 5D Space, he can use gravity to communicate to his daughter the quantum data that was needed to solve the equation.

 And that’s exactly what Cooper does.
-He time-travels to his past, and uses gravity to move hands of the Murph’s watch to communicate the data to Murph in Morse code.
+He time-travels to his past and uses gravity to move the hands of Murph’s watch to communicate the data to Murph in Morse code.
 With the data that she gets from her father, Murph is able to solve the equation, which enables humans to master space, time, and gravity.
-In short, they could now play around with space, time and gravity.
-That’s why you will see — towards end of the film — the sort of world that humans have created near Saturn; a world that defies rules of gravity and space.
+In short, they could now play around with space, time, and gravity.
+That’s why you will see, towards the end of the film, the sort of world that humans have created near Saturn, a world that defies rules of gravity and space.

-I hope, I was able to clear most of your doubts about ‘Interstellar’.
-Believe me, it is not as complicated as you think.
-I would seriously advise, irrespective of whether you like the film or not, to have a 2nd go at it.
-I bet, you will appreciate it much more.
-In the meantime, if have you any further questions or doubts, write them below in comments.
+I hope I was able to clear most of your doubts about ‘Interstellar.’
+I would seriously advise, irrespective of whether you like the film or not, to have a second go at it.
+I bet you will appreciate it much more.
+In the meantime, if you have any further questions or doubts, write them below in comments.
 I will try to answer them to the best of my knowledge.